DeltaEngine/MyDashWallet/README.md

 # Runs locally

 You can simply download the website https://MyDashWallet.org and run it locally, the whole wallet functionality (including hardware wallets, creating hd wallets, unlocking, etc.) all runs offline and in your browser.
-However when you want to see the current dash amount or send out dash you need to be online as the website communicates with https://insight.dash.org for the dash amount in your addresses and to send it will utilize an open empty dash node for broadcasting locally signed transactions into the Dash network.
+However when you want to see the current dash amount or send out dash you need to be online as the website communicates with one of the supported explorers (https://blockchair.com, https://insight.dash.org or https://explorer.mydashwallet.org) for the dash amount in your addresses and to send it will utilize an open empty dash node for broadcasting locally signed transactions into the Dash network.

 # Installation